 How to Donate

 We document food donations that arrive at our warehouse and food donors are given a receipt that records the amount donated.
-Once the food is received, it is distributed to needy people through more than 650 member agencies.
+Once the food is received, it is distributed to needy people through nearly 700 member programs.
 All agencies and programs are carefully monitored to ensure that donated products do not re-enter the marketplace.

 You are welcome to tour Connecticut Food Bank’s East Haven warehouse and administrative headquarters to see how we process your donation.

 Click here for information about tax benefits and liability protection for food donors.